launchdarkly/ruby-server-sdk/README.md

 HTTPS proxy
 ------------
-The Ruby SDK uses Faraday to handle all of its network traffic.
-Faraday provides built-in support for the use of an  HTTPS proxy.
+The Ruby SDK uses Faraday and Socketry to handle its network traffic.
+Both of these provide built-in support for the use of an  HTTPS proxy.
 If the HTTPS_PROXY environment variable is present then the SDK will proxy all network requests through the URL provided.

 How to set the HTTPS_PROXY environment variable on Mac/Linux systems:
 ```